ttu/json-flatfile-datastore/README.md

 ### Usage

-Commits are made in batches so first come first served.
+Changes are committed immediately.
+Commits are queued and processed on background, so first come first served.
+Datastore always writes whole collection to the file.

-If this is used with e.g. Web API add to container as singleton.
+If this is used with e.g. Web API, add it to DI-container as a singleton.

 ### API